This Is the Worst Spot on the Plane for Your Carry-On Bag

 Don't make the process harder than it needs to be.

-Always store your carry-on in a bin before your seat
+Always store your carry-on in a bin above (or near) your seat

-Why is this the worst place on the plane to stash your luggage?
-When the flight has landed and it’s time to deplane, in order to get your carry-on, you must either wait for everyone behind you to get their bags and get off the plane before going back to retrieve your own.
-The other option is even worse because you have to push past the passengers, swimming upstream to get your luggage behind you, all the while holding up the whole process.
-Instead of doing this, if you notice that the overhead bin is getting full, keep an eye out for open spots before you get to your seat, and pop it up there.
+Why is anywhere not above your row the worst place on the plane to stash your luggage, then?
+When the flight has landed and it’s time to deplane, in order to get your carry-on, you must wait for everyone in front of you to get their bags and get off the plane before retrieving your own if it’s stored ahead of you.
+If it’s stored behind you, you have to push past passengers or wait for them to pass you to get your luggage behind you, all the while holding up the whole process.
+That’s why it’s much quicker to just grab your carry-on from within your row, if possible.
 It’s important to pay attention to what you’re packing; some carry-on items could literally save your life.

 Gate-check your bag